The Friendly Website created by a Caregiver for Caregivers.

 Every time you think of something that needs doing, put it down on the list.
 When people come over for a visit, they can check the list to see if there’s anything they can help with.
 End of quote.

-To read more about Book 1, already an Amazon #1 Best Seller in its first month of release or order a personal copy for yourself or a friend, go directly to the Bookshop.
+To read more about Book 1, already an Amazon #1 Best Seller in its first month of release or order a personal copy for yourself or a friend, go directly to Books.